awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-data-storage.rst

             }

    iOS - Swift
-     The following example shows how to upload a file to an |S3| bucket.
+     The following example shows how to upload data to an |S3| bucket.

        .. code-block:: swift

           func uploadData() {

-             let data: Data = Data() // Data to be uploaded
+             let data: Data = "TestData".data(using: .utf8) // Data to be uploaded

-             let expression = AWSS3TransferUtilityUploadExpression()
+             //Create an expression object for progress tracking, to pass in request headers etc. let expression = AWSS3TransferUtilityUploadExpression()
                 expression.progressBlock = {(task, progress) in
-                   DispatchQueue.main.async(execute: {
                      // Do something e.g. Update a progress bar.
-                  })
              }

-             var completionHandler: AWSS3TransferUtilityUploadCompletionHandlerBlock?
+	     //Create a completion handler to be called when the transfer completes var completionHandler: AWSS3TransferUtilityUploadCompletionHandlerBlock?
              completionHandler = { (task, error) -> Void in
-                DispatchQueue.main.async(execute: {
-                   // Do something e.g. Alert a user for transfer completion.
+                   // Do something e.g. Alert a user that the transfer has completed.
                    // On failed uploads, `error` contains the error object.
-                })
              }

+             //Instantiate the transferUtility object.
+This will pick up the bucketName, region,
-             let transferUtility = AWSS3TransferUtility.default()
+             //and auth configuration from the awsconfiguration.json file let transferUtility = AWSS3TransferUtility.default()

-             transferUtility.uploadData(data,
-                  bucket: "YourBucket",
+             //Upload the data.
+Pass in the expression to get progress updates and completion handler to get notified
+             //when the transfer is completed.
+             let task = transferUtility.uploadData(data!,
-                  key: "YourFileName",
+                  key: "public/YourFileName"
                   contentType: "text/plain",
                   expression: expression,
-                  completionHandler: completionHandler).continueWith {
+                  completionHandler: completionHandler)
-                     (task) -> AnyObject! in
-                         if let error = task.error {
-                            print("Error: \(error.localizedDescription)")
-                         }

-                         if let _ = task.result {
-                            // Do something with uploadTask.
-                         }
-                         return nil;
-                 }
           }

 .. _add-aws-user-data-storage-download: